Give to the CMDRF, get an art piece instead

-Rajesh Manimala, an assistant sub-inspector with the Kerala police, has always used his creative skills as an instrument to help those in need.

-A trained artist, he draws sketches for his department to take forward criminal investigations while also making the best use of his artworks for noble causes.
+His standing as artist has been in tandem with his profession as a police officer.
+A trained artist, Rajesh Manimala draws sketches for the Kerala police, where he is an assistant sub-inspector, to take forward criminal investigations.
+And in the public space, whenever crisis strikes, he makes best use of his artworks to help and inspire.

-At a time when the deepening COVID-19 outbreak has left the State in dire straits, this police officer from Kottayam has now reached out to the public with a charity project.
+With the State in dire straits under the current COVID-19 outbreak, this police officer from Kottayam has now reached out to the public with a charity project.
 In a simple message posted on his social media page, he has urged his followers to donate a minimum of ₹1,000 to the CMDRF and receive any one of the 10,000 paintings from his personal collection as a token of appreciation.

 To receive the painting, what the donor has to do is to forward the receipt of transaction to Rajesh’s Whatsapp account at 9495165283.
 “I have committed to handover the paintings either directly or send them through post once the lockdown ends.
 The response has been so overwhelming that I have been receiving receipts from 10-12 persons every day,” he says.